Blog

 arthritis dog. cartrophen

-Pentosan is administered via injection by a veterinarian, eliminating the need for daily oral pain medication.
+Pentosan is administered via injection by a veterinarian, eliminating or reducing the need for daily oral pain medication.

 Initially, a course of four injections is given over a four-week period.
 After this, Pentosan is typically administered every three months, although the treatment regimen can be adjusted to accommodate the severity of the dog’s arthritis.